List of Charlie and the Chocolate Factory characters: Augustus Gloop

 In the 2005 film, Augustus is always shown consuming chocolate.
 He has a binge eating disorder and often has food smeared on his face, additionally, his obesity is far more severe than the 1971 portrayal, causing him to have a slower, lumbering walk relative to the other children.
-He is a bully towards Charlie in the one instance when they interact, as Augustus offers Charlie a bite of his Wonka Bar and then retracts it, saying that Charlie should have brought some himself.
-As in the book, he is shown leaving the factory underweight toward the end of the story; but in this version, he is his normal size, licking his fingers to remove the adherent chocolate that he is still coated in, to which his mother begs him to stop, but Augustus refuses, saying that he tastes "so good".
-The actor, Philip Wiegratz, wore a fatsuit for the production.
+He also displays a superiority complex, such as when he offers Charlie a bite of his Wonka Bar and then retracts it, saying that Charlie should have brought some himself.
+As in the book, he is shown leaving the factory underweight toward the end of the story; but in this version, he is his normal size, licking his fingers to remove the adherent chocolate that he is still coated in, to which his mother begs him to stop "eating his fingers".
+Augustus refuse, saying that he tastes "so good".
+The actor Philip Wiegratz wore a fatsuit for the production.

 In the book, both of Augustus's parents accompany him to the factory.
 Both film versions contradict this, however, and only his mother goes with him.

 In the 2013 London musical, Augustus Gloop is known as "the Bavarian Beefcake" in his Alpine community.
 His mother and father indulge his eating habits with sweets and pieces of sausage of which they (and sometimes Augustus) butcher themselves.
 In his number, "More of Him to Love", Frau Gloop reveals that she had vital organs removed to retrieve Augustus from the womb.
 They arrive at the factory wearing traditional Eastern European clothing, with Augustus in a red, argyle sweater and green shorts.
 When Augustus falls into the Chocolate River, Wonka summons the diversionary pumping system to divert the flow, while Oompa-Loompas dressed in red boiler suits sing, "Auf Wiedersehen, Augustus Gloop", as they prepare the chocolate, while Augustus travels through the main industrial pipe, occasionally getting stuck in it.
 The 2017 Broadway rendition of the musical does not largely alter the character, though he and all the other finalists (sans Charlie) are portrayed by adults.
 Further, Augustus's father is confirmed to be deceased; it is implied that Augustus actually devoured him.